mwesten/Plugin-Sitemap/README.md

 ## Copy the sitemap-page
 Copy the file `sitemap.md` from the `_add-ons/sitemap/content` folder to your `_content` folder.

-The sitemap will then be available by calling `http://example.com/sitemap`.
+The sitemap will then be available by calling `http://example.com/sitemap` or `http://example.com/sitemap.xml`.

-You can also rename the file.
-If you rename the file to  `sitemap.xml.md` ti will be available as `http://example.com/sitemap.xml`.

 # Usage